 Depackaging still often involves shredding or crushing materials for particle size reduction.
 That creates microplastic, and now that the damaging effect on nature is known, particle size reduction is deprecated.

-It also used to be said that smaller particles make subsequent recycling processes more effective.
-This may have been true before there were many municipal recycling facilities with smart automatic picking systems.
-Nowadays, the so-called “rejects stream that contains the plastic can only be placed onto a general waste picking conveyor, if discrete bottles, not tiny plastic chips of microplastic, are created.
+Nowadays, the so-called “rejects stream that contains mostly plastic can only be placed onto a general waste picking conveyor if discrete bottles, not tiny plastic chips of microplastic, are created.

 Advanced separation techniques for minimal impact

-Advanced separation techniques help separate the non-organic materials from waste without creating extra problems like microplastics.
+Advanced separation techniques help separate the non-organic materials from waste with as little damage as possible to the plastic items, and without creating extra problems like microplastics.
 The Drycake Twister machine offers high-purity separation, which is crucial for processing mixed organics like food waste.

 These techniques use mechanical separation by the use of a perimeter screening system and an air vortex to sort the organic materials from other waste components effectively.
 Vortex depackagers similar to those used in the Drycake Twister separate the non-organic packets, packages, and other particles from the organic ones, improving the efficiency of recycling processes and lowering landfill waste.